The Friday Five

 Sure, we answered the question asked, but really, the question was about how to avoid getting in that situation in the first place.
 More importantly, the answers should have focused on the fact that the associate should not be the one responsible for solving this problem.

 There is plenty of advice out there about being proactive about preventing or reducing your own burnout.
 That was, in fact, the focus of the panel I was on and to whom the associate’s question was posed.
-But I want to go further and discuss ways senior attorneys and firm leaders can create an environment and culture that reduces burnout.
+But I want to go further and discuss ways senior attorneys and firm leaders in a law firm can create an environment and culture that reduces burnout.

 Why?
 I believe there are ethical and health reasons for the legal industry to adapt to a better working environment.
 But even if you don’t agree, creating a culture that reduces burnout is critical for the health of your firm’s bottom line.
 You should be fully focused on retaining associates because otherwise your investment in hiring and training them will be wasted; replacing lawyers is very expensive.
 More importantly, burned-out lawyers are not able to be as efficient or effective as more balanced, healthy lawyers — and that is a disservice to our clients.